michalmietlinski/base-semantic-wcag-website/README.md

 * Full comments for code;
 * Easy acces for non technical editors;

+## Tests:
+Testing of behaviour - access will be done using:
+* All modern browsers - IE11+, Safari, Opera, Firefox, Chrome, Chromium;
+* At least 4 mobile devices - IOS and Android;
+* Tablets and mobile phones in both vertical and horizontal mode;
+* Screen reader;

 ## Versions:
 Basic version will be availlable as: